 Firstly, there is the structure of the resume.
 Then there is, of course, the targeting.
 And perhaps most importantly, there is the quantification of the candidate’s qualities.

 For example, (these are only illustrative numbers, and remember, this was quite some time ago) I grew revenue for my division by more than 330% from $300,000 to $1,000,000.
-I expanded the client base by a factor of 5 from 400 to almost 2,000.
+The client base expanded by a factor of 5 from 400 to almost 2,000 under my direction.
 I dug the publishing division out of a deep red hole, turned it around, and grew revenue by more than 600%… etc.

 The binder was perhaps 20 pages long with each page devoted to one chart illustrating some quantified achievement on behalf of my then employer.